oprypin/crsfml/graphics/transform.md

 To retrieve the final transform of the entity (commonly needed when drawing it), call the `transform` method.
 This method returns a [Transform]({{book.api}}/Transform.html) object.
 See below for an explanation about it, and how to use it to transform an SFML entity.

-If you don't need/want the complete set of methods provided by the [TransformableM]({{book.api}}/TransformableM.html) interface, don't hesitate to simply use it as a member instead and provide your own methods on top of it.
-It is not abstract, so it is possible to instantiate it ([Transformable]({{book.api}}/Transformable.html)) instead of only being able to use it as a module.
+If you don't need/want the complete set of methods provided by the [Transformable]({{book.api}}/Transformable.html) interface, don't hesitate to simply use it as a member instead and provide your own methods on top of it.
+It is not abstract, so it is possible to instantiate it instead of only being able to use it as a base class.

 ## Custom transforms